mikful/mike-blog/_pages/about.md

 permalink: /about/
 ---

-Hi, I'm Mike Fuller, an acoustic engineer who is currently an MSc Artificial Intelligence candidates at the University of Bath, UK.
+Hi, I'm Mike Fuller, an MSc Artificial Intelligence candidate at the University of Bath, UK, and acoustic consultant.
 Welcome to my blog about my journey into AI and machine learning.

-If you have any queries on any of the posts, or just want to get in touch, please feel free to send me a message at the links provided.
+If you have any queries on any of the posts, or just want to get in touch, please feel free to send me a message at the contact links provided.